Menu Close

 Types of Public Markets

-The two main stock exchanges in the United States are the NASDAQ and the New York Stock Exchange.
+The two main stock exchanges in the U.S. are the NASDAQ and the NYSE.
+There are also several other exchanges, including:

 • Philadelphia Stock Exchange